Why an Electric Meat Smoker?

 The inside of the unit has several food racks that can be adjusted, a pan that can be filled with water or beer or any desired liquid to moisten the food as it smokes, and a drip-pan that catches fat and feeds it through the tube out the back.
 And of course, there is the box for the heating mechanism.
 The wood chip holder detaches from this box so that it can be cleaned after usage.

 In short, that is the simple and effective design of the unit.

-Again, I highly recommend this product, but let’s start with a list of things that need improved on the Masterbuilt.
+Again, I highly recommend this product, but let’s start with a list of things that need improving on the Masterbuilt.

-Price: And it all comes down to money.
+- Price: It all comes down to money.
 I was not able to find a single electric smoker within $100 of this one that was anywhere near as useful and versatile.
 I almost bought a $300+ smoker that had a window instead of this model, until it was pointed out to me that windows are useless with a smoker that produces smoke.
-Basically you would just be staring at smoke.
+Basically, you would just be staring at smoke.